Cadbury’s gets the credit for spreading this crunchy sponge candy around the world in the early 1900’s.

 Sponge candy is a delicate, light toffee candy that is often covered with a layer of chocolate.

-It kind of has the feel and look of a cross between honeycomb and sea foam, and tastes a bit like toasted molasses.
+It has the feel and look of a cross between honeycomb and sea foam.

-The texture is sort of like peanut brittle, but a little less crunchy.
+The texture is sort of like peanut brittle, but a little less crunchy and more light and airy.

-It has a light and airy characteristic because of the baking soda used to make it.
+It gets its light and airy characteristic because of the baking soda used to make it.

 Crunchy and extra sweet, when combined with dark chocolate it can be hard to resist!